shirshendu/tendrl2-vagrant/README.md

-# Tendrl/api development with Vagrant
+# Tendrl/GD2 development with Vagrant

-A Vagrant setup for development of tendrl-api.
+A Vagrant setup for providing a ready GD2 cluster for use with development of Tendrl.

 This will setup as many gluster storage nodes as you want with a number of bricks that you can define!
-It works with your local tendrl-api server and tendrl-ui setup.
+It works with your local tendrl setup.
 It uses vagrant's ansible plugin, so you will need ansible (>=2.4) on your host machine.

 ## Requirements